lcnetdev/marcauth-to-madsrdf/README.md

 **MarkLogic**

-NB: The binary assumes the configuration details for a REST API server is defined in config.sh.
-It will, each time it is run, add xquery files to the REST API modules database and delete them afterwards.
+*Warning*: The MarkLogic bash script in this package will write to a REST API modules database.
+Each time it is run, it will add xquery files to the REST API modules database and delete them afterwards.
+This is a write/read/delete operation to a database; bear this in mind.

+Correct MarkLogic connection information needs to be defined in `config.sh`.

 ```bash
 ./bin/ml.sh https://id.loc.gov/authorities/subjects/sh94003571.marcxml.xml